-The Board of Directors takes a global perspective in selecting the Corporate Officers who will implement our corporate philosophy and improve our corporate value, and assigns them in ways that allow them to effectively, efficiently harness their capabilities.
-People who are well-versed in the operations in each field of administration, including those with advanced expertise in R&D, science, and the production, quality, safety, and other aspects of pharmaceuticals, as well as those with extensive knowledge in the medical systems and health care markets in particular regions of the world, are selected as Corporate Officers.
+The corporate executives in a company with a nomination committee, etc., system comprise directors who perform management oversight and corporate officers who execute business operations.
+The Nomination Committee believes that in order for the Board of Directors to exercise management oversight from the broad perspectives of stakeholders and external viewpoints, enhance corporate value and contribute to the creation of social value, it is of utmost importance that the Company be managed by corporate executives (directors and corporate officers) possessing a diversity of skills, experience and backgrounds, as well as nationality, gender, age, years in office and other characteristics.
+The Board of Directors takes a global perspective in selecting the corporate officers who will implement our Corporate Concept and improve our corporate value, and assigns them in ways that allow them to effectively, efficiently harness their capabilities.
+As a pharmaceutical company, the Company selects its corporate officers among people who are well-versed in the operations in each field of business administration, including those with advanced expertise in R&D and the production, quality, safety, and other aspects of pharmaceuticals, as well as those with extensive knowledge in the medical systems and health care markets in particular regions of the world.